 Educated at Manly and North Sydney High Schools, Raewyn took a BA Hons degree at University of Melbourne and a PhD at the University of Sydney.
 She was an activist in the New Left of the 1960s.
-When appointed Professor at Macquarie University she was one of the youngest people ever appointed to an academic chair in Australia.
-Now she suspects she is one of the oldest people still to hold one.
-She remains a committed member of the National Tertiary Education Union.
+When appointed Professor at Macquarie University she was one of the youngest people ever appointed to an academic chair in Australia; after a 43-year academic career she was one of the oldest people to hold one.

 Raewyn's partner, Pam Benton, was an activist in the women's movement, a psychologist, a social researcher, a writer, and a public servant.
 Pam was one of the founders of the Older Women's Network in Australia, shared in setting up the first women's health centre in South Australia, and was involved in developing Equal Opportunity policy machinery in New South Wales.
 A collection of her writing was published as Kept on Dancing.
 Pam died in 1997 after a long struggle with cancer.
 Pam and Raewyn have one daughter, Kylie Benton-Connell.